-2.5 If the report raises any concerns relating to children under the age of 18, seek expert advice immediately.
+2.5 If the report raises any concerns relating to children under the age of 18, seek expert advice immediately (see organisations, with contact details, listed in our Safeguarding Policy).
 If at any point in the process of responding to the report (for example during an investigation) it becomes apparent that anyone involved is a child under the age of 18, the Decision Maker should be immediately informed and should seek expert advice before proceeding.